fbpx

 Appearance

-After a Notice of Application is filed and served upon the Respondent, the Respondent Minister has 10 days in which to serve and file an Appearance.
-There is no special significance to this document other than the fact that if it is not served and filed on time, the Respondent has lost its right to participate in the proceedings or to be notified of further stages of the process.
+After a Notice of Application is filed and served upon the Respondent, the Respondent has 10 days in which to serve and file a Notice of Appearance.
+There is no special significance to this document other than the fact that if it is not served and filed on time, the Respondent will lose the right to participate in the proceedings or to be notified of further stages of the process.

 Open